- Lightweight & mobile

 Alternatives To The Sunny Health & Fitness SF-RW5515

-For the purpose of this review, I have only considered magnetic resistance type alternatives, as these are the main competitors to the SF-RW5515 and the most common type of home rowing machine due to their relative quietness, mobility, and ease of use.
+For this review, I have only considered magnetic resistance type alternatives, as these are the main competitors to the SF-RW5515 and the most common type of home rowing machine due to their relative quietness, mobility, and ease of use.

 The alternatives considered are all in a similar price bracket to the SF-RW5515 but there are certainly better rowing machines if you are prepared to pay more.
 Click here to see the best rowing machines.

 The JLL R200 is the first machine I would suggest as an alternative to the SF-RW5515.
 It offers 10 levels of resistance, but can only handle a maximum load of 220lb, considerably less than the 250lb capability of the SF-RW5515.